-Carl Rhodes is director of the Manpower, Personnel, and Training Program within RAND Project AIR FORCE.
-The program examines questions concerning the required size and composition of AF workforces; the best ways to recruit, train, develop, pay, promote, and retain personnel; and the quality of life for Air Force members and employees.
-Rhodes joined RAND in 1997 and is also a professor at the Pardee RAND Graduate School.
-During his tenure at RAND, he has performed work for clients including the Air Force, Army, Joint Staff, and Joint Forces Command.
-Rhodes participated in projects examining the interdiction of armored ground forces; long-range strike; and the military use of commercial space services and assets.
+Carl Rhodes is director of the Force Modernization and Employment Program within RAND Project AIR FORCE.
+This program examines the modernization and employment of combat systems, uninhabited aircraft, mobility assets, ISR systems, space capabilities, and cyber systems.
+During his tenure at RAND, Rhodes has performed work for clients including the Air Force, Army, Joint Staff, and Joint Forces Command.
+He participated in projects examining the interdiction of armored ground forces; long-range strike; and the military use of commercial space services and assets.
 He recently led projects examining current and future USAF intelligence, surveillance, and reconnaissance capabilities and the processes involved with planning, executing, and assessing those operations.
 Other recent research focuses on the employment and modernization of unmanned aircraft systems.

 Rhodes received his Ph.D. in chemical engineering from the California Institute of Technology, where his thesis work examined the modeling of nonlinear systems for process control.